Curette/ Shave Excision Treatment in Brighton

 Curretage or shave excision is a procedure carried out by Dermatologists under a local anaesthetic.
-Dr DeGiovanni is usually able to perform these procedures on the same day as your initial consultation if your insurance company has authorised treatment.
+Dr DeGiovanni is sometimes able to perform these procedures on the same day as your initial consultation if your insurance company has authorised treatment.
 Once the area is numb the lesion is scraped away and the base is sealed with heat.
 Depending on the type of lesion this process may need to be repeated a few times.
 A dressing will be applied.
 The area will form a scab which will heal over a few weeks.
-It will leave a scar which should be concealed with make up.
+It will leave a scar which, in most cases, can be concealed with make up.

 What is curettage/ shave excision?